FEMR/femr/CONTRIBUTING.md

     git pull upstream master
     git push origin master

-### -Sending a pull request
+#####4. if needed, move new code into your issue branch.
+Note that rebasing rewrites history and should be used with caution:
+	git checkout [issueBranchName]
+	git rebase master

+### -Submit your code for review to be accepted into the main project repository (femr/femr) by sending a pull request:

-#####1. update your branch with the newest code by rebasing
+#####1. update your branch with the newest code by syncing master and then rebasing your issue branch
     git checkout master
     git pull upstream master
-    git checkout branchName
+    git checkout [issueBranchName]
     git rebase master

 #####2. initiate a pull request:

-Initiate a pull request from your fork's feature branch into the main repository's master branch.
+Initiate a pull request from your fork's (username/femr) issue branch into the main repository's (femr/femr) master branch.
 Information on initating pull requests can be found [here](https://help.github.com/articles/using-pull-requests).

 #####3. if your Pull Request is Accepted
 	git checkout master
 	git pull upstream master

 #####4. if your Pull Request is Rejected
     git checkout master
     git pull upstream master
-    git checkout branchName
+    git checkout [issueBranchName]
     git rebase master
     ~~~fix issues~~~
     git checkout master
     git pull upstream master
-    git checkout branchName
+    git checkout [issueBranchName]
     git rebase master
-    git push origin branchName
+    git push -f origin [issueBranchName]

-#####5. deleting your branch:
+#####5. delete your branch locally:

-    git branch -d branchName
+    git branch -d [issueBranchName]

+#####6. delete your branch from your fork:
-    git push origin :branchName
+	git push origin :[issueBranchName]